-If a Company Sale is consummated within three months following the termination of his service relationship due to death or disability, or by us without "cause" (as such term is defined in his award agreement and described below), then (i) any Profits Interest Units held by him that were unvested at the time of such termination will become fully vested effective as of the Company Sale, and he will be entitled to receive consideration with respect to such vested units in connection with such Company Sale, and (ii) to the extent the Profits Interest Units were repurchased prior to the Company Sale, he will be paid the difference, if any, between the repurchase price paid to him and the amount he would have received for his vested units upon the Company Sale had the repurchase right not been exercised.
-If the Company Sale is not consummated within the specified period following death, disability or termination without cause, then any unvested units will be forfeited.
+If a Company Sale is consummated (x) within three months following the termination of a named executive officer's service relationship due to death or disability, (y) within 12 months following the termination of Mr. Yi's or Mr. Nonko's service relationship by us without cause or by the executive for good reason or (z) within three months following the termination of Mr. Sinanyan's service relationship by us without "cause" (as such term is defined in his award agreement and described below), then (i) any Profits Interest Units held by the applicable executive that were unvested at the time of such termination will become fully vested effective as of the Company Sale, and the executive will be entitled to receive consideration with respect to such vested units in connection with such Company Sale, and (ii) to the extent the Profits Interest Units were repurchased prior to the Company Sale, the applicable executive will be paid the difference, if any, between the repurchase price paid to the executive and the amount the executive would have received for his vested units upon the Company Sale had the repurchase right not been exercised.
+If the Company Sale is not consummated within the specified period following death, disability, termination without cause or resignation for good reason, as applicable, then any unvested units (after giving effect to the 12 months of service credit described above) will be forfeited.